fionanealon/python-exercises/README.md

 Python Software Foundation.
 Python Language Reference, version 2.7.
 Available at http://www.python.org

 ## Introduction

+In mathematics, a function[1] is a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output.
+An example is the function that relates each real number x to its square x2.
+The output of a function f corresponding to an input x is denoted by f(x) (read "f of x").

 In mathematics, the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.